The Leeds BookML guide

 Once you have language and metadata in place, follow the advice below to improve the chances your file will compile correctly, especially if you use TikZ or XY.

-Many or complex TikZ pictures BookML has a facility to generate the images via , and bypassing ’s slow support for TikZ altogether.
-Ensure that all of the TikZ code is either in the preamble or between \begin{tikzpicture} and \end{tikzpicture}.
+Many or complex TikZ pictures BookML has a facility to generate the images via , bypassing ’s internal SVG generator, which sometimes fails to create good TikZ pictures.
+If you are running 0.8.8, most TikZ figures should render reasonably well.
+If one particular figure causes issues, wrap it in \begin{bmlimage} and \end{bmlimage}.
+If the issues affect several images, you can run all TikZ figures automatically via BookML by doing the following.
+First, ensure that all of the TikZ code is either in the preamble or between \begin{tikzpicture} and \end{tikzpicture} (this will speed up compilation).
 Then add the following to the preamble, after the bookml package:

 \bmlImageEnvironment{tikzpicture}